-Rotarians are very friendly business people who volunteer to
+Rotarians are very friendly local business people who volunteer to

 do many good deeds in the Taylor, Michigan and surrounding communities!